Joshua Clayton: Death and legacy

-Clayton died at Mt.
-Pleasant in New Castle County after being stricken with yellow fever while at the United States Congress in Philadelphia.
+Clayton died at Mount Pleasant in New Castle County after being stricken with yellow fever while at the United States Congress in Philadelphia.
 He was first buried at the Locust Grove Cemetery in Pencader Hundred, New Castle County.
 Later his remains were moved into the Bethel Church Cemetery at Chesapeake City, Maryland.
 They were moved again to another location in the Bethel Church Cemetery in 1965 upon a widening of the nearby Chesapeake and Delaware Canal.

-Clayton's son, Thomas Clayton was a U.S. Senator, and his nephew, John M. Clayton was also a U.S. Senator as well as U.S. Secretary of State.
+Clayton's son, Thomas Clayton, was a U.S. Senator, and his nephew, John M. Clayton was also a U.S. Senator as well as U.S. Secretary of State.
 His great-grandson Henry Clayton built Woodside; listed on the National Register of Historic Places in 1985.

 Almanac

 Elections were held October 1 and members of the General Assembly took office on October 20 or the following weekday.
 State Assemblymen had a one-year term.
 The whole General Assembly chose the State President for a three-year term.
 The General Assembly also chose the U.S. Senators who took office March 4 for a six-year term.
-In this case he was completing the existing term, the vacancy caused by the resignation of John M. Vining.
+In this case he was completing the existing term, the vacancy caused by the resignation of John Vining.

 Beginning in 1792 elections were held on the first Tuesday of October and members of the General Assembly took office on the first Tuesday of January.
 Also in 1792 the State Legislative Council was renamed the State Senate and the State House of Assembly became the State House of Representatives.
 The State President became the Governor and was popularly elected.
 He takes office the third Tuesday in January and had a three-year term.